SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/COMPLETE_FRAMEWORK_INTEGRATION_FINAL_REPORT.md

 - **Community growth** through easy-to-use APIs
 - **Continuous expansion** with modular architecture

-**🎯 The ChemML framework integration project is COMPLETE and SUCCESSFUL!**
+**🎯 The QeMLflow framework integration project is COMPLETE and SUCCESSFUL!**